Robo-Educa/back_auth/README.md

 ### Data Storage and Personalization

 The platform stores each user's conversation in Firestore using NoSQL collections.
-This ensures safety and security for children, while also allowing for moderation and personalization of content.
+This ensures the safety of children, as well as allowing for content moderation and personalization.

 ```python
 import time